holidayextras/holidayextras.github.com/README.md

 * Navigate to the `/_posts` folder in the Finder on your mac
 * Create a new markdown file in this folder and write your blog post, see other files in that folder for examples of how the file should be structured.
 * When you are ready to post your blog, first ensure that the post date is correct (it may have been a few days or weeks since you first created the post)
+* Head back to your terminal and add your changes `git add -p` - you'll need to accept the changes by hitting 'y' assuming the changes you see are what you expect.
-* Head back to your terminal and commit your work `git commit -m "your commit message here"`
+* Then commit your work `git commit -m "your commit message here"`
 * Push your blog to github using the branch name you created earlier `git push blogPost`
 * Go [here](https://github.com/holidayextras/holidayextras.github.com/branches) and you should see a branch with your name on it and an option to create pull request, click that and save it, adding a brief description of your post if you want to.